-Assignments should be given directly to Dr Lisik or paper tutors.
-Marked assignments will be returned in class or tutorials.
+Assignments should be deposited in class.
+Marked assignments will be returned in class.

 SCALING OF GRADES

 To obtain a fair distribution of marks relative to assignment difficulty, scaling may be employed on some or all assessment items in accordance with guidelines set out in the VUW Assessment Handbook: